How to Open .gz and .tgz Files in Linux

 • TAR.BZ2 or TBZ File: This format emerges when Bzip2 compression is applied to the TAR file.

 A tarball is essentially a collection of files bundled together.
 The tar command produces these files.
 While tar doesn’t inherently support compression, it often collaborates with compression tools like Gzip or Bzip2 to save disk space.
-Given that these utilities typically compress single files, they synergize with tar to produce a singular file from multiple files.
+These utilities typically compress single files, so they synergize with tar to produce a singular file from multiple files.

 Tar and Gzip are stalwarts in the Linux ecosystem, renowned for their file archiving and compression capabilities.
 While they often work in tandem, they serve distinct purposes: